wetransform-os/rasdaman/doc/main/04_ql-guide.rst

     select polygonize(rgb) from rgb

-The result is a ``.tar`` archive that consists of the three files in accordance to the "ESRI Shapefile" format: ``polygonize.shp``, ``polygonize.shx``, ``polygonize.dbf``
+The result is a ``.zip`` archive that consists of the three files in accordance to the "ESRI Shapefile" format: ``polygonize.shp``, ``polygonize.shx``, ``polygonize.dbf``